 But her peers are also a great source of inspiration, said Payton.

 She is a member of the National Society of Black Engineers and the Society of Women Engineers, as well as the Baptist Collegiate Ministry.
-To relieve stress from a full day of academic work, UALR’s intramural sports are another great fit for Payton.
+To relieve stress after a full day of academic work, Payton enjoys UALR’s intramural sports–another great fit.